taewyth/taewyth/README.md

 * 👋 Hi, I’m @taewyth
 * 👀 I’m interested in lots of stuff
-* 🌱 I’m currently a student in computer science
+* 🌱 I’m currently an embedded systems engineer, normally starting a Phd soon

-I've dabbled in code for more or less 12 years, but haven't done my own stuff so far due to a lack of ideas.
-I love to collaborate though!
+I've been programming for more or less 20 years, have participated in some publications and have found a comfortable home in the world of low level and systems programming.

+Not a lot of activity on that profile as most of it is on private repos or company/school platforms.